modelscope/richdreamer/gpu_installation_guide.md

 ## More Libraries

-We can now run the model.py script. **This command version runs the model with less memory, so only 24GB is required.**
+We can now run the model.py script. **This command version runs the model with less memory, so only 24GB is required for generating the output.**

 ```
 # run model with saved memory to test